ekhorowa/IdeaBox-Application/README.md

 Ideabox is an interactive social platform that connects people creative ideas.
 Ideabox is built on node, express,and bootstrap.
+Firebase was used in storing registered uers information.

 Functionality

-Users Can
+Users Can:

-Create idea posts
+Create ideas and posts
 Comment on posts
 Upvote / downvote posts
-See trending votes which based on highest vote difference You can also:
+See trending votes which based on highest vote difference

+Users can also:
-See trending posts which based on highest vote difference Download and usage
+See trending posts which is based on highest vote difference.

+Download and usage
 Ideabox is lightweight and can be downloaded and run on local machines.
 The Basic requirement for local hosting is node

 Setup
 Copy link from github @ekhorowa
 From cmd(windows)/terminal(mac)
 Navigate to the directory